Sorry – deze pagina is niet vertaald.

 Internal and External Acoustics

-MSC offers proven solutions and techniques for simulating and predicting what are typically called internal and external acoustics.
-For intenal acoustics MSC provides a coupled Fluid-Structure Interaction simulation which calculates the pressure inside a bounded domain.
+Hexagon (MSC Software) offers proven solutions and techniques for simulating and predicting what are typically called internal and external acoustics.
+For internal acoustics, Hexagon (MSC Software) provides a coupled Fluid-Structure Interaction simulation which calculates the pressure inside a bounded domain.
 This is used to solve for sound pressure levels experienced by the occupants.
 For exterior acoustics, the solution provides a structural vibration coupling with exterior acoustics simulation techniques.
 This capability is used to analyze the sound field radiated by a vibrating structure in a single coupled vibro-acoustic analysis.
 With the use of infinite elements, the need for large meshes of the field around acoustic sources is eliminated.
-In addition to the sound pressure level calculations, MSC provides analysis techniques that allow the engineer to identify which components in an assembly are contributing the most to a particular noise, something referred to as panel participation.
+In addition to the sound pressure level calculations, Hexagon (MSC Software) provides analysis techniques that allow the engineer to identify which components in an assembly are contributing the most to a particular noise, something referred to as panel participation.

 Large Model and Assembly Simulation